dotnet/corefx/Documentation/debugging/unix-instructions.md

 - `<dotnet-path>`: The path to the dotnet executable, potentially in the `<runtime-path>` folder.

 lldb should start debugging successfully at this point.
 You should see stacktraces with resolved symbols for libcoreclr.so.
 At this point, you can run `plugin load <libsosplugin.so-path>`, and begin using SOS commands, as above.

-NOTE: Some older versions of lldb do not work with core dumps correctly.
-If you are encountering issues, try to use version 3.8 or higher.

 ## Using Visual Studio Code